-$\ \square$ Returned a signed 2023-2024 Student Contract (at the end of this handbook) to Mr. P by the posted deadline Met all requirements outlined in the Student Contract Met attendance requirements Provided proof of payment for Jackson High School's ASB membership.
-Registered with FIRST through their online system.
-Paper forms cannot be provided.
-Had a parent complete the FIRST parent/guardian online Consent and Release Form.
-Paper forms cannot be provided Had an adult family member attend (preferred) and/or have personally attended the team's fall information night.
-Paid annual team fee by the posted deadline Paid booster dues by the posted deadline Passed required team certificationsincluding, but not limited to, the machine shop safety quiz and game rules testby the posted deadline Participated in at least two fundraisers.
+- Returned a signed 2024-2025 Student Contract (at the end of this handbook) to Coach Branson by the posted deadline - □ Met all requirements outlined in the Student Contract - □ Met attendance requirements - □ Provided proof of payment for Jackson High School's ASB membership. - □ Registered with FIRST through their online system.
+Paper forms cannot be provided. - □ Had a parent/guardian complete the FIRST parent/guardian online Consent and Release Form.
+Paper forms cannot be provided - □ Had an adult family member attend (preferred) and/or have personally attended the team's fall commitment night meeting. - □ Paid Booster dues by the posted deadline - □ Passed required team certifications--including, but not limited to, the machine shop safety quiz and game rules test--by the posted deadline - Participated in at least two fundraisers.
 Depending on the event, participation is defined as event promotion, volunteering, donating supplies, or meeting a minimum sales requirement.
-Proof is required.
-Supported the team in hosting the PNW Block Party FRC off-season event.
-Volunteered at one PNW district FLL event.
+Proof is required. - □ Supported the team in hosting the PNW Block Party FRC off-season event (waived for first year team members for 2024-25). - □ Volunteered at one PNW district FLL event.
 Proof of participation is required.
-Submit proof per instructions.
-Supported the team-hosted FTC event (at JHS) Attended the EPC case n kickoff event in January
+Submit proof per instructions. - □ Supported the team-hosted FTC event (at JHS) or another PNW FTC event if not able to attend at JHS. - □ Attended the FRC season kickoff event in January.